 Inner Spring: the plain old-fashioned mattress.
 These can range from soft to firm.
 Most innersprings these days are pillow top mattresses (I think so you won’t be able to flip it when it starts to sag and you’ll have to buy a new one).
 The classic innerspring is perennially popular, but you can also find hybrids with memory foam or gels.

 Memory Foam: a polyurethane foam made from oil.
 Polyurethane foams have been around for a while, but memory foam was developed by NASA in 1966, eventually released to the public domain, and popularized for mattresses by Tempur-Pedic.
 Memory foam is exceptionally comfortable because it molds to the body in response to both heat and pressure.
 Of course, it also traps heat, which some people find uncomfortable, although newer mattresses include gels to dissipate that heat.
 Memory foams also come in different levels of density, viscosity, and resilience, which can be combined for different effects, so there are a lot of options available — some Tempur-Pedic mattresses have 9 different types of layered memory foam!
 Other issues to be aware of before purchasing a memory foam include off-gassing (when unwrapped they release chemicals for a few weeks), and their energy absorbency, which means they absorb motion, which can make it difficult for infants and small children to adjust position if sleeping on them.
-For this reason it is not recommended that you put infants down to sleep on memory foam mattresses.
+For this reason, it is not recommended that you put infants down to sleep on memory foam mattresses.
 Companies like Tempur-Pedic and Serta are known for their memory foam mattresses, but smaller companies you’ve never heard of make them too.
 These mattresses can also vary quite a bit in price.
-A name brand will cost you quite a bit, while a less well known brand might cost you less than $1000.
+A name brand will cost you quite a bit, while a less well-known brand might cost you less than $1000.
 Consumer Reports provides mattress ratings that may help guide your choice, but always test the mattress before you buy.
+Many new mattress companies sell directly to the customer online and they have robust money back guarantees.
+These newer companies provide great mattresses at a fraction of the cost of more expensive brands.

 Latex: the bounciest mattress around!
 Latex is made from rubber trees, a sustainable natural material.
 They have a really bouncy feel, but they don’t trap heat or smell.
 They can be layered or blended with other materials like memory foam or gels.
 All of those factors help make latex mattresses very popular, and it’s nice to know that according to Sleep Like the Dead, latex mattresses mostly have higher-than-average customer satisfaction ratings.
 However, these mattresses can be pretty expensive, and because the price point keeps some consumers away, they can be hard to find in showrooms for testing.